-- Have at least 12 hours completed in residence at Texas A&M University - Have completed AGEC 105, ECON 202 or 203, MATH 141, MATH 142, AGEC 217, and ACCT 209 or 229. - Sophomores (30-59 credit hours) must have a minimum 2.75 GPA for their overall, major, and (if applicable) CBK coursework. - Juniors and Seniors (60 or more credit hours) must have a minimum GPA of at least a 2.5 in all GPA categories - Visit with an advisor to obtain a request for Industry Internship Credit/Directed Studies form - Complete Industry Internship Credit, Appendix A, and Appendix B forms, which can be found at: http://agecon.tamu.edu/wp-content/uploads/2013/10/5-Intern-Manual-11-8-2011.pdf. - Have completed forms signed by the Director of Internship Programs (AGEC) BEFORE beginning the internship - Submit signed forms to Suite 214 of the Agriculture and Life Sciences Building - Make sure you have been registered for AGEC 484 before you start your internship (students may take 0-3 hrs of internship credit towards their degree)
+- Have at least 12 hours completed in residence at Texas A&M University - Have completed AGEC 105, ECON 202 or 203, MATH 141, MATH 142, AGEC 217, and ACCT 209 or 229. - Sophomores (30-59 credit hours) must have a minimum 2.75 GPA for their overall, major, and (if applicable) CBK coursework. - Juniors and Seniors (60 or more credit hours) must have a minimum GPA of at least a 2.5 in all GPA categories - Visit with an advisor to see if you have space on your degree to work in internship credits - Contact Dr. Clark Springfield (clark.springfield@ag.tamu.edu) to learn if your proposed internship is in-depth enough to count for degree credits - Complete all required paperwork BEFORE beginning the internship - Submit signed forms to the AGEC Undergraduate Office in AGLS 214 - Make sure you have been registered for your internship credits before you start your internship